+Country is an Aboriginal and Torres Strait Islander term used widely with strong connections to community, culture, identity, and language.
 Stewardship describes a deep relationship between people and place.
-In modern Australia, it is often proposed as the next step of transition for a culture that is emerging from a colonial, extractive relationship to the landscape.
-The transition to stewardship may require we reorganise around the unique characteristics of the country, undertake significant regeneration of damaged ecosystems and deprioritise constant economic growth in favour of an enduring sufficiency gathered from an abundant and biologically diverse environment.
+In practice, Stewardship may require we reorganise around the unique characteristics of the Australian landscape.
+This can be achieved by significantly regenerating damaged ecosystems, and deprioritising constant economic growth in favour of an enduring sufficiency gathered from an abundant and biologically diverse environment.

 Our summer bushfires and the COVID-19 pandemic have highlighted a need for a new way forward.
 This series poses the question – who are we as Australians becoming when faced with an increasingly unpredictable and challenging future?